mikhailfed68/django-blog/README.md

 `cd django-blog`

-Activate the virtual environment and install requirements:

-`python3 -m pip install poetry`

-`poetry env use 3.10.4`

-`poetry install`

-`poetry shell`

-Create a media directory for uploaded files and images;

-`mkdir media`

-Create an .env file for the values of the environment variables

-`touch .env`

-Now, you have to setup environment variables:
+Now, you have to create .env.dev file and setup environment variables:

+`touch .env.dev`

+This is the minimum set of variables to start a project:

+``DATABASE_URL='postgresql://docker_user:docker_password@db:5432/docker_db'
+REDIS_URL='redis://redis:6379'
+SECRET_KEY='your generated secret key for django project' DEBUG='true'``

 >See [Environment variables](#environment-variables) section.

-When you have configured variables, run the remaining commands:
+When you have configured variables, run following docker compose commands:

-`./manage.py migrate —no-checks`

-And run server to make sure everything works

-`./manage.py runserver`
+`docker compose build`

+`docker compose up`

 ## Environment variables
-This is a list of variables that are needed for the application to work correctly
+This is a list of enviroment variables that are needed for the application to work correctly

 **ALLOWED_HOSTS**